Delta 8 THC in Mississippi: Is It Legal & Where to Buy in 2025?

 Is Delta 10 THC Legal In Mississippi?

 Delta 10 THC is treated the same as other hemp-derived cannabinoids under federal law.
 However, Mississippi classes all derivatives of tetrahydrocannabinol as illegal.
-Therefore, delta 10 is treated the same as delta 8 THC in the state and is banned under state legislation.
+Therefore, delta 10 is treated the same as delta 8 THC in the state and is not intended for distribution, sale, or consumption under state legislation.

 What’s The Future of Delta 8 THC in Mississippi?